MAYURESH1204/ChatWeb/README.md

-# MSMessenger
+# ChatWeb

-MSMessenger is a Full Stack Chatting App.
+ChatWeb is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack